 - There are links to training and employers in our booklet “Information Concerning Employment and Training in the U.S. Merchant Marine”,

 And we have useful downloadable documents

-- Our publication “Information Concerning Employment and Training in the U.S. Merchant Marine” is here.
+- Our publication “Information Concerning Employment and Training in the U.S. Merchant Marine” has lots of useful information.

 - The Shipping regulations of the U. S. Government are in Title 46 of the Code of Federal Regulations

 - The Coast Guard’s Marine Safety Manual, Volume III (CIM 16000.8B) concerns Marine Industry Personnel

 Using your Veteran’s Educational Benefits.
 The Department of Veteran’s Affairs maintains a website to answer questions about the GI Bill (The “GI Bill” is the generic term for the various education assistance programs administered by the Department of Veterans Affairs)